appdefensealliance-dev/ASA/CloudAppSecurity/README.md

 ## Cloud Application Security Assessment
-The App Defense Alliance maintains a catalog of applications which have gone through 3rd party security assessments based on the OWASP Application Security Validation Standard (ASVS).
+The App Defense Alliance maintains a catalog of applications which have gone through 3rd party security assessments based on the OWASP Application Security Verification Standard (ASVS).
 Specifically, the portions of the standard found in the [ADA Cloud Security Guide (CSG)](./CloudApplicationSecurityGuide.md).

 CASA recognizes three tiers of assessment for cloud applications